RunOnYourOwn/TurfTrack/docs/technical.md

 - CRUD for GDD models
 - Fetch all GDD values for a model (for graphing)
 - (Optional) Force recalculation endpoint
+- (Planned) GDD models API will return 'lawn_name' and 'next_threshold_date' for each model.

 #### Frontend/UX